Siren (mythology)

 In Greek mythology, sirens (Ancient Greek: singular: Σειρήν; plural: Σειρῆνες) are female humanlike beings with alluring voices; they appear in a scene in the Odyssey in which Odysseus saves his crew's lives.
 Roman poets place them on some small islands called Sirenum Scopuli.
 In some later, rationalized traditions, the literal geography of the "flowery" island of Anthemoessa, or Anthemusa, is fixed: sometimes on Cape Pelorum and at others in the islands known as the Sirenuse, near Paestum, or in Capreae.
 All such locations were surrounded by cliffs and rocks.
-While some versions have depicted Sirens as woman-headed birds, other version depict them as mermaids.
+While some versions have depicted Sirens as woman-headed birds, other versions depict them as mermaids.

 Sirens were used in Christian art throughout the medieval era as a symbol of the dangerous temptation embodied by women.
 "Siren" can also be used as a slang term for a woman considered both very attractive and dangerous.